baezortega/mutree/README.md

 1. Stamatakis, A. 2006.
 RAxML-VI-HPC: Maximum Likelihood-based Phylogenetic Analyses with Thousands of Taxa and Mixed Models. _Bioinformatics_ 22(21):2688–2690.

-2. Yang, Z. 2007.
-PAML 4: Phylogenetic Analysis by Maximum Likelihood. _Molecular Biology and Evolution_ 24: 1586-1591.

-3. Drummond, A., Strimmer, K. 2001.
+2. Drummond, A., Strimmer, K. 2001.
 PAL: An object-oriented programming library for molecular evolution and phylogenetics. _Bioinformatics_ 17: 662-663.

-4. Holland, R.C.G., Down, T., Pocock, M., Prlić, A., Huen, D., James, K., Foisy, S., Dräger, A., Yates, A., Heuer, M., Schreiber, M.J.
+3. Holland, R.C.G., Down, T., Pocock, M., Prlić, A., Huen, D., James, K., Foisy, S., Dräger, A., Yates, A., Heuer, M., Schreiber, M.J.
 2008.
 BioJava: an Open-Source Framework for Bioinformatics. _Bioinformatics_ 24(18): 2096-2097.